skyscrapers/terraform-website-s3-cloudfront-route53/README.md

+> [!IMPORTANT]
+> DEPRECATION NOTICE.
+This repository is no longer maintained.

 # Terraform setup for S3 static site with CloudFront, Certificate Manager and Route53

 This Git repository contains the required [Terraform](https://www.terraform.io/)